btimofeev/donations/README.md

 ## How to use

-1. Add dependency to your build.gradle:
+1. Add dependency to your build.gradle: https://jitpack.io/#penn5/donations/v2.7
-    ```
-    repositories {
-        jcenter()
-    }

-    dependencies {
-        implementation 'org.sufficientlysecure:donations:2.6'
-    }
-    ```
 2. Instantiate the fragment where you want to use it.
-Check out the example app for this: [DonationsActivity.java](https://github.com/sufficientlysecure/donations/blob/master/example/src/main/java/org/sufficientlysecure/donations/example/DonationsActivity.java)
+Check out the example app for this: [DonationsActivity.java](https://github.com/penn5/donations/blob/master/example/src/main/java/org/penn5/donations/example/DonationsActivity.java)
-3. Don't forget to pass through results in ``onActivityResult()`` back to the fragment as shown in [DonationsActivity.java](https://github.com/sufficientlysecure/donations/blob/master/example/src/main/java/org/sufficientlysecure/donations/example/DonationsActivity.java).
+3. Don't forget to pass through results in ``onActivityResult()`` back to the fragment as shown in [DonationsActivity.java](https://github.com/penn5/donations/blob/master/example/src/main/java/org/penn5/donations/example/DonationsActivity.java).
 4. When publishing the app you must create managed in-app products for your app in the Google Play Store that matches the ones you defined in ``private static final String[] GOOGLE_CATALOG``

 ## Build flavors
 1. Keep in mind that Google forbits other payment methods besides Google Play.
 Thus, in the example, two build flavors are used.
-Check out [ExampleApp/build.gradle](https://github.com/sufficientlysecure/donations/blob/master/example/build.gradle).
+Check out [ExampleApp/build.gradle](https://github.com/penn5/donations/blob/master/example/build.gradle).
 The build script adds ``DONATIONS_GOOGLE`` to the auto generated BuildConfig.java.
 2. Add ``<uses-permission android:name="android.permission.INTERNET" />`` to product flavors that use Flattr
 3. Add ``<uses-permission android:name="com.android.vending.BILLING" />`` to product flavors that use Google Play In-app billing